Nikesh-A97/notes/cloudNotes/AWS_Exam_Guide/AWS Services/Security, Identity, and Compliance/Amazon GuardDuty.md

 - Continously monitors for unauthourized or unusual behavior
 - Alerts sent to CloudWatch events and GuardDuty console
 - No upfront cost, pay for the events analyzed
+- Input
+	- CloudTrail logs
+	- VPC Flow Logs
+	- DNS Logs
+- Talks to Cloud Watch Event so can enable to trigger events to SNS or Lambda
+-